dtcenter/METplus/docs/Verification_Datasets/datasets/gdas_prepbufr.rst

   Note: GDAS prepbufr data is also available via other sources (e.g., NOMADS, NOAA HPSS, and NCAR/Research Data Archive); however, NOAA/NCEI does not require an account and provides a long archive period.

+  .. note:: Surface winds are by default encoded with a quality mark of 9, to avoid being used in data assimilation.
+To use surface winds from GDAS prepbufr, be sure to include quality mark values of 9 when running PB2NC, which can be controlled via the PB2NC configuration file.

 Recommended use
   GDAS prepbufr data are commonly used for verification of standard meteorological variables, such as temperatures, dew point temperature, wind speed, visibility, and precipitation, and precipitation type.